ycachy/Federated-tensor-learning/README.md

-# Tips: put the dptcfw.py, dealdata.py, t_prod.py in a "federated" fold, and cahnge the path in dealdata.py
+# Tips: put the dptcfw.py, dealdata.py, t_prod.py in a "federated" fold, and change the path in dealdata.py